divyameenakshi24/Singleserver_MarkovianModel/README.md

 # Aim :
 To find
-      (a) average  number of materials in the conveyor (b) suitable length of conveyor
-      (c) waitinging time of the material in the conveyor, if arrival rate of material  follows poisson process 5 per minuates and serivice rate of lathe machine follows exponential distribution with mean serice rate 6 per minutes.
+      (a) average  number of materials in the system (b) average  number of materials in the conveyor (c) waitinging time of each material in the system (d) waitinging time of each material in the conveyor if arrival rate of material  follows poisson process 4 per minuates and serivice rate of lathe machine follows exponential distribution with mean serice rate 5 per minutes.

 # Software required :